elecgnosis/evcg/README.md

 # evcg
-Full-stack app to accept zip codes and display weather, time, and elevation.
+Backend utility to accept zip codes and display weather, time, and elevation.

+Installation

+Use